+(in the courtyard)

+VISIT THE COURTYARD OF DON BOSCO

+Ancient Convent

 Guide: The convent of Our Lady of Grace probably dates back to the fifteenth century.
 It had been inhabited by several orders of friars and confiscated from the Capuchins in 1855.
 In May 1878, Don Bosco and Countess Balbo bought the property to transfer the FMAs from Mornese.

 In the spring of 1877, Don Bosco chose to buy it and decided to ask the FMAs to move from Mornese to Nizza and open a school for young women there.
 The school and the church kept the ancient name of "Our Lady of Grace."
 From the courtyard we can see where Mother Mazzarello would see the girls and greet them.

-METEOROLOGICAL OBSERVATORY

-Guide: Fr.
-Clement Bretto, a Salesian teacher at the School of Nizza M., even before the School obtained its equalization wanted a meteorological observatory to be built next to it as an adjunct to secondary studies.
-The work took a year and by 1892 it was already functioning with installed instruments that were state-of-the-art for the time.
+Meteorological Observatory Guide: Fr.
+Clement Bretto, a Salesian teacher at the School of Nizza, even before the School obtained its equalization wanted a meteorological observatory to be built next to it as an adjunct to secondary studies.
+The work took a year and by 1892 it was already functioning with installed instruments that were state-of-theart for the time.
 Observations were made 3 times a day at fixed times, recorded on special registers and sent to the "Regio Ufficio Centrale di Meteorologia e Geofisica in Rome" and the "Regio Ufficio Idrografico del Po" (Regio Genio Civile) in Turin.

-The Sister entrusted with the direction of the Observatory was elected a full member of the "Italian Meteorological Society."

-SACRED HEART CHURCH

-Guide 1: Mother Elisa Roncallo has the Sacred Heart Church built for the nonboarders of the festive oratory, school and alumnae.
+The Sister entrusted with the direction of the Observatory was elected as a full member of the "Italian Meteorological Society."
+Sacred Heart Church Guide 1: Mother Elisa Roncallo has the Sacred Heart Church built for the non-boarders of the festive oratory, school and alumnae.
 The Church is inaugurated at the same time as the new school building of which it is meant to be symbolically the cornerstone, and capable of accommodating more than 500 Oratorian girls.
 Of considerable artistic merit and very sweet expression is the painting of "Our Lady of Grace" placed in the side chapel.
 Guide 2: In November 1917, because of the war, part of the house was requisitioned and the dormitories of the students and Sisters were moved: for the students, with the dispensation and permission of the Bishop, four rows of beds were placed in the Church of the Sacred Heart.
 Guide 1: Restorations were inaugurated on September 29, 1966: the large statue was replaced by a painting, again depicting the Sacred Heart.
 In 1985 the Sacred Heart Church was renovated again due to the need for more classrooms: it was cut in two horizontally and three vertically.
 Mother Elisa Roncallo and Sr. Teresa Valsè Pantellini are buried here.
 Today, material describing the history of the charism is preserved inside.

-PERSONAL REFLECTION
+VISIT FMA NURSING HOME (When possible, the participants will make a short visit to the elder Sisters.
+This usually takes place in the meeting room or chapel of the Sisters.
+The group is introduced and a song is sung to the Sisters.)

-(Everybody finds a quiet place that has spoken to them today.)

-• Identify two strategies that have been presented to you today that you will implement in your educational mission.
+(meeting room) PERSONAL REFLECTION AND EVALUATION LINK (Each participant receives a Marian image.
+They are invited to find a quiet place that has spoken to them today.
+Each participant will also make time to complete the evaluation link.)
+Identify two strategies that have been presented to you today that you will implement in your educational mission.
 Write the strategies on the back of the Marian image.

+(meeting room)

 LARGE GROUP SHARING

-(Everyone is free to share their thoughts from the day.
+(The participants are free to share their thoughts from the day.
 The sharing concludes with the singing of the Magnificat.)

 General sharing

+Song: Magnificat

-Song: Magnificat (taken from the song sheet in the App)
+(taken from the song sheet in the App)